hossein1376/hossein1376.github.io/content/posts/2023-11-21-WebSSH-with-Teleport.md

 ```

 Get a valid SSL certificate for it as well.
 Now, your Teleport instance can be accessed from `teleport.domain.com`!
-You can put the domain behind a CDN as well if you would like to.
+It's possible to put the domain behind a CDN as well, for example to hide the server's IP.

 ## Create New User

 In this step, we create a new user with username `admin`, allow ssh access to users `root` and `ubuntu`.
-Modify this command based on your own preferences.
+Make sure to modify this command based on your own preferences.

 ```shell
 sudo tctl users add admin --roles=editor,access --logins=root,ubuntu
 ```

-You will get a link for signup.
-Open it in a browser and complete the registration.
+A link will show up for signing up.
+Open it in a browser and complete the registration process.
 Teleport enforces the use of two-factor authentication by default and I completely support this.
 If someone gets access to your account, they'll have **full control** over everything!
 Better safe than sorry.
 While it's possible to disable 2FA, I strongly advise against it.

 Define new users with different roles and access level in the same manner.
+When you're reading,
+let's move on to the next step.

 ## Resources